SUPPORT FOR VETERANS & THEIR FAMILY

 Visit HoosierVeterans.org for more information.

+Our department service officers are ready to assist you.
 Veterans don’t have to stand alone in the in their battle for benefits and medical care.
-Our Department Service Officers help veterans and family members weed through the paperwork and bureaucracy of government in order to get the benefits and medical care deserved.
+DSO's help veterans and family members weed through the paperwork and bureaucracy of government in order to get the benefits and medical care deserved.

 The American Legion department service officers provide free advice and guidance for veterans who need the services provided by the Department of Veterans Affairs (VA) regardless of whether or not they are members of The American Legion.